SwaralakshmiJ/HEALTHCARE-DATA.SQL/README.md

 ---

+# Hospital Operational Intelligence
+I built a system that cleans messy hospital data and analyzes revenue.

+### How it works:
+1. **Python:** Cleaned 50k+ rows and removed duplicates.
+2. **SQL:** Structured the data into a relational database.
+3. **Insight:** Found which doctors and conditions generate the most revenue.

 ## STEPS INVOLVED
 ## STEP 1: DATA CLEANING - PYTHON AND ETL
 The raw data contained inconsistencies that would compromise database integrity.
 Using Pandas, I performed the following: